gnames/gnames/README.md

     algorithm.
   - Optionally, limiting results to data-sources that are important to a [GNames] user.
+- Providing vernacular (common) names associated with matched scientific names.
 - Providing outlink URLs to some data-sources websites to show the original record of a name.
 - Providing meta-information about aggregated data-sources.
+- [Reconciliation API] support for integration with tools like OpenRefine.
+- Name-string lookup by UUID or exact string.

 ## Installation